Trouterwen/api-hw-js/README.md

 # api-hw-js
-## Note
-Apologies in advance for the late assignment.
-Working on our graded group project made me completely forget about the assignment.
-That being said i have it all right here for you now.
-I appreciate your time.

 ## functionality
 in this assignment i used the weather api attached to the course readme and pulled its data into this webpage using a fetch call and javascript for loops.